 Haw Creek Falls Recreation Area Is A Magical Waterfall Campground In Arkansas

-We’ve talked before about a waterfall swimming hole, but what if you want to camp, swim, and hike near a waterfall?
-Luckily, there’s a waterfall campground in Arkansas where you can do just that.
-It’s called Haw Creek Falls Recreation Area, and it’s one of the most beautiful campgrounds in Arkansas.
-At the recreation area, you’ll find nine primitive campsites, most of which come with pedestal grills and picnic tables.
-But the best things about this campground are that Haw Creek Falls is visible and it’s only a short hike to Pam’s Grotto Falls and Pack Rat Falls.
+You’ll find plenty of places to cool off in the Natural State on a hot summer’s day.
+We’ve talked before about a waterfall swimming hole in Arkansas … but what if you want to camp, swim, and hike near a waterfall?
+Luckily, there’s a great spot for camping in Arkansas with waterfalls.
+Haw Creek Falls Recreation Area is one of the best places to camp in Arkansas – especially if you’re looking for campgrounds with waterfalls!
+At the recreation area, you’ll find nine primitive campsites.
+Most of them come with pedestal grills and picnic tables.
+The best thing about this campground is that you can see Haw Creek Falls from the campground, and it’s only a short hike to two more waterfalls!

 Though it’s a fantastic place for camping in Arkansas or even just to explore for an afternoon, it is a primitive campsite, so you’ll need to keep in mind that there are pit-style toilets, but no showers, sinks, or electricity.
 You’ll need to bring your own water, too!

 To find Haw Creek Falls Recreation Area, you have to go about 12 miles southwest of the community of Pelsor on Arkansas Highway 123.
 For more information, visit the USDA website.

 So, what do you think?
 Are you ready to visit this spot for camping in Arkansas with waterfalls?
 Know of some more of the best places to camp in Arkansas?
 Tell us in the comments section.

 OnlyInYourState may earn compensation through affiliate links in this article.